GabrielGanne/ix/README.md

 # ix

-Sandbox to play with hashtables and cache structures.
+Sandbox to play with data structures as a style exercice.

 ## sht